 DWEJ, launched in 1994 as the first environmental justice organization in Michigan, has established itself as a convener of sister organizations and citizens, as well as government, educational, and business organizations.
 In 2017, DWEJ released its Detroit Climate Action Plan (DCAP).

 On Thursday, July 12, DWEJ will host an event at Cobo Center featuring an economic analysis of the impact of the recommendations of the DCAP.
 The event will feature a panel discussion with local and national thought leaders.
-The panelists include: Alessandra Carreon, Detroit Climate Ambassador, Sustainability Business Analyst; Jeff Goodell, author of The Water Will Come; Joel Howrani Heeres, Director of Sustainability, City of Detroit; David Tulauskas, Director of Sustainability, General Motors Corp.; Michael K. Dorsey, Environmental Studies Scholar, Yale University; and Jason Horwitz, Director of Public Policy, Anderson Economic Group, LLC.
+The panelists include Alessandra Carreon, Detroit Climate Ambassador, Sustainability Business Analyst; Jeff Goodell, author of The Water Will Come; Joel Howrani Heeres, Director of Sustainability, City of Detroit; David Tulauskas, Director of Sustainability, General Motors Corp.; Michael K. Dorsey, Environmental Studies Scholar, Yale University; and Jason Horwitz, Director of Public Policy, Anderson Economic Group, LLC.

 DWEJ and others have long been encouraging the mayor to establish an Office of Sustainability.
 The City now not only has established one but has also set in motion an engagement process to make sure that all Detroit citizens can be involved in the process.
-What good is it if investments are being made to improve the conditions, both environmental and economic, and the quality of life, but those living in the city have never been asked what their concerns are, what they are challenged with every day, what they see as issues that they need and want addressed?
+What good is it if investments are being made to improve the conditions, both environmental and economic, and the quality of life, but those living in the city have never been asked what their concerns are, what they are challenged with every day, what they see as issues that they need and want to be addressed?
 Their voices are critical in this conversation if we are to be successful in creating a resilient Detroit.
 If you have not weighed in, take a moment and do so here.

 Detroiters Working for Environmental Justice envisions Detroit as a vibrant urban center where all can thrive in social, economic, and environmental health.
 A critical element for achieving that kind of vision is for Detroit to lead the nation in demonstrating how to shift away from a carbon-based economy.
 To that end, Williams says we must reimagine how we are allocating capital resources.
 Tens of millions of dollars will be invested in infrastructure—repairing storm sewers, upgrading pumping systems and the electric grid, and repaving roads.
 What other investments are needed?
 How do we make sure some of these resources also work toward providing safe, affordable housing and water, and other things that directly impact those living their day-to-day lives?
 And how can we make sure the economic impact of change is positive and widely shared?